Strider-CD/dirkeeper/README.md

 var keeper = require('dirkeeper')

-// You wish to make '/myDir' only contain the 5 oldest sub-directories
+// You wish to make '/myDir' only contain the 5 newest sub-directories

 keeper({count: 5, baseDir: '/myDir'}, function(err) {
   if (err) throw err